hoang-danny05/swarm-interactions/README.md

 - Bots are now told to give reasons for ending the conversations.
 Ending conversation is no longer omitted.
 - Bots are generally more coherent because the initial prompt was changed to be from bob.

+Status of current runs:
+- Warehouse stores all output
+- The subfolders of Warehouse indicate the values of the different profiles.
+BA would mean B is in slot 1, A is in slot 2.